puto sikwate

 3. Siomai sa Tisa

 Siomai sa Tisa is the Cebuano version of the steamed Chinese pork dumplings.
-What’s unique about it compared to other commercially sold siomai is its distinct taste, bursting with flavours you can’t find anywhere else.
+What’s unique about it compared to other commercially sold siomai is its distinct taste, bursting with flavors you can’t find anywhere else.
 The signature sauce, which is made up of soy sauce, vinegar, chilli-garlic, and of course, calamansi, will leave you craving for more!

 Where to buy Siomai sa Tisa in Cebu